 go test -v

-Once the command completes, you will get this message on your CLI.
+Once the command finishes running, you will get a message on your CLI.

 This screenshot shows that the two tests ran successfully and passed testing.
 Adding the -v

-flag displays specific feedback on how each test ran instead of the usual summary.
+flag displays specific feedback about how each test ran instead of just the usual summary.

 Automating testing with CircleCI

-Our next task is automating the testing process so tests are run once code is pushed to a remote repository.
-Setting up test automation with CircleCI consists of three steps.
+Your next task is to automate the testing process with continuous integration (CI) so tests run when code is pushed to a remote repository.
+Setting up test automation with CircleCI consists of three steps:

-- Create a remote repository and push the project code there
+- Creating a remote repository and pushing the project code there

-- Add the repository as a project on CircleCI
+- Adding the repository as a project on CircleCI

-The last step is to create the build pipeline configuration file to contain our configuration script.
+Start by creating the build pipeline configuration file to contain your configuration script.

 At the root of the project, create a folder named .circleci